Balancing work and family can be tough for moms. You need to reduce stress, eat well, and exercise to stay healthy: You need time for you.

 Working mothers have it rough.
-If you’re one, you know how hard it is to hold down a demanding job and still be the primary caretaker of your kids.
+If you’re one, you know how hard it is balancing work and family, holding down a demanding job and while still being the primary caretaker of your kids and home.

 Without some prioritization of your time, you can find yourself literally sick and tired.
 You need ways to reduce stress, eat well, and exercise to stay healthy.